Last Updated on November 7, 2023 by Tim Wells

 How to Delete Downloaded Files on Android TV Box

-There are two main locations for downloaded files on your Android TV and TV box, and we’re going to look at both.
+There are two main locations for downloaded files on your Android TV and TV box, and we will look at both.

-Most file managers, like X-plore, will have some kind of split-screen interface, which makes copying and moving files super-easy.
+Most file managers, like X-plore, will have a split-screen interface, making copying and moving files super-easy.

-There’s a vertical menu ribbon running up-and-down through the middle of the screen.
+A vertical menu ribbon runs up and down through the middle of the screen.
 On the left side of the screen is your Android TV box’s internal storage.
-On the right, is a duplicate instance of the device’s internal storage, as well as any network or web storage you have as well.
+On the right is a duplicate instance of the device’s internal storage and any network or web storage you have.

 First, click on the Internal Shared Storage line to expand that selection.

-Here you’ll find all of the sub-folders that’s on your Android TV box.
+Here you’ll find all the sub-folders on your Android TV box.

-Both of the downloaded file locations will be at this level of detail, so we won’t need to dig any further.
+Both downloaded file locations will be at this level of detail, so we won’t need to dig any further.

 How to Delete Files from the Download Folder

 The default location for downloaded files on your Android TV box is the Download folder.
-If you have an Android phone, this is also the default location for their downloaded files as well.
+If you have an Android phone, this is also the default location for their downloaded files.

-The X-plore file manager makes it really easy to see exactly what files you have in the folder, what type of file they are, and how much space they’re taking up.
+The X-plore file manager makes it easy to see what files you have in the folder, what type of files, and how much space they take up.

-Alternately, you can long-press on the file itself to pull up a contextual menu.
+Alternatively, you can long-press on the file to pull up a contextual menu.

-In either case, clicking Delete will pull up a confirmation box, just to make sure.
+In either case, clicking Delete will pull up a confirmation box to make sure.
 Click OK to confirm and delete the file.

 How to Delete Files from the Downloader Folder

 The Downloader App by AFTVNews is my favorite method to sideload APK files on my Android TV box.
-If you’re not already using it, check out my tutorial here to get started.
+If you’re not already using it, check out my tutorial here.

 However, my one complaint is that it puts downloaded files in a different location than you’re used to.
-So if you’re trying to save as much space on your Android TV box as possible, don’t forget to check here as well.
+So if you’re trying to save as much space on your Android TV box as possible, don’t forget to check here.

-In this case, I’ve got two APK files that I installed using the Downloader app, but forgot to delete after I was done.
+In this case, I installed two APK files using the Downloader app but forgot to delete them after I was done.

-It’s always a good idea to delete the APK files immediately after installation, so you don’t have to go back through X-plore and delete them after the fact.
+Deleting the APK files immediately after installation is always a good idea, so you don’t have to go back through X-plore and delete them after the fact.

-Same as before, you can either highlight the file and click the Delete button in the center menu, or long-press on the file to pull up the contextual menu.
+As before, you can either highlight the file and click the Delete button in the center menu or long-press on the file to pull up the contextual menu.

 Click OK to confirm and delete the file.